joe-elliott/cert-exporter/docs/examples/custom-secrets/README.md

 # Local Secrets Monitoring

-If you have local secrets you wish to monitor, the examples in this directory will help you acheive that.
+If you have local secrets you wish to monitor, the examples in this directory will help you achieve that.

 ## Service Definition